ksarkes/sidewalks/README.md

 # Sidewalks
-Utility to generate footpaths for OSM-ways with `sidewalk` tag.
+Utility for footpaths generating for OSM-ways with `sidewalk` tag.

 It iterates through all `sidewalk` ways and finds nearest left and right node for each iterable node.
 Then it creates new node on bisector of angle